lnfernux/lnfernux.github.io/_posts/2018-11-01-securingwindowsserver13.md

 2. Microsoft - microsoft recommended security baseline
 3. Custom - settings contained in your customized version of the template, if you have one

+This material is outdated at the time of writing, please refer to the next chapter on SCT.

+#### Security Compliance Toolkit

+What is it?
+According to the aforementioned TechNet-article it is
+>a set of tools that allows enterprise security administrators to download, analyze, test, edit, and store Microsoft-recommended security configuration baselines for Windows and other Microsoft products.

+To download the SCT please use [this official download link](https://www.microsoft.com/en-us/download/details.aspx?id=55319).

 #### Create, view and import security baselines

 In order to create your own, you need to duplicate one of Microsoft Read-Only baselines.
 A quick way to do this is to expose a security setting and click the "Customize this setting by duplicating the baseline" hyperlink.
 This baseline will now show up under custom baselines.